CirclesUBI/circles-iac/ansible/README.md

 Ansible manages the installation of any software component using different [roles](https://docs.ansible.com/ansible/latest/user_guide/playbooks_reuse_roles.html#roles).

 ### `group_vars`
 It contains all the variables used in every role.
-Please change accordingly to install a sokol or xdai node.
+Please change accordingly to install a chiado or xdai node.
 It also allows to add users for the Nethermind rpc node under `allowed_users`.

 ### roles